mborhi/IPO-Underpricing/README.md

 # Models

-We have begun implementing our main random forest model using Scikit-learn.
+We implemented our main random forest model using Scikit-learn.
 We have also implemented potential alternatives, such as a neural network, support vector machine, and gradient boosting model.

 # Libraries

-We are using the following libraries so far:
+We used the following libraries:
   * Scikit-learn - Used for training and classifying with our selected models as well as for analyzing the results
   * Pandas - Used for general data handling, especially importing and combining data from csv files